UnExCo Home

 I get stung all the time.
 I hate it too.
 Actually, the hornets are not too bad, unless they get you in a tender area, such as on your face.
 When they get me on the face, it does swell up enough for people to notice.
 It is uncomfortable too, and it stings for awhile - depending on how good of a hit they get on you.
 My last eye-hit, the swelling was obvious for a couple of days.
 The "sting" part goes away pretty quickly, although it will DEFINITELY bother you for the rest of the day.
 And they WILL aim for your eyes, BTW.
 If they hit you in other places it's not as bad, but getting stung anywhere is not my idea of fun.

-Honeybee stings are not half that bad.
-And they usuall only sting when you really bother them, or in defense of their nest.
+Honeybee stings (again, for me) are not half that bad.
+And honeybees usually only sting when you really bother them, or in an actual defense of their nest.
 Follow these directions for a bee sting.
 Excellent advice from the University of Michigan Health System.

 DIY - Doing It Yourself